Unpoe/Signal-System/README.md

 # Signal-System

-This system is based from this article:
+This system is based from the one in this article:

 https://coffeebraingames.wordpress.com/2017/10/22/simple-signal-system/